ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

 {% endraw %}
 {% endhighlight %}

+This is the evolution of the SIR model:

 <p align="center">
  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/sir_model.png">
 </p>

+And this is the frequency distribution of the first digits superimposed with the theoretical Benford's distribution (dotted red line):

 <p align="center">
  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/sir_benford_distrib.png">